Please DONATE to help with maintenance and upkeep of the Wind Repertory Project!

 Russell Alexander wrote The Crimson Flush March in 1897, his first year as a euphonium player in the Barnum and Bailey Circus band led by Carl Clair.
 Although the title may refer in some way to a horse act, the reference is ultimately unclear.

--Program Note by Dave Strickler for the Wind Repertory Project
+-Program Note by Wind Repertory Project

 - Audio CD: The Big Top Orchestra - 2011